 Roger and Dorien have each other, as it were, but both are always looking for ways to draw you into their world.
 Each book, each blog, is intended as a conversation (albeit one-sided) with you, and there is nothing 'they' enjoy more than hearing from a reader.
 And please join "them" on Facebook, under "Dorien Grey."

 Roger Margason, Dorien Grey, died on November 1, 2015, but his Facebook page and this web site are being kept active.
 Earlier blogs are being reposted on the usual Tuesdays and Fridays, here, on Facebook, and on his blog page (where earlier blogs are archived): http://www.doriengreyandme.com/.
 And his out-of-print books have been rereleased by his publisher, Untreed Reads; all the book are available from UntreedReads and from Amazon.

 “It seems I have reluctantly been called away.
 But I wanted to thank each of you for the pleasure of your company on my journey through this all-too-brief life.
 I would hope I might remain, occasionally, in your thoughts, and that you might help my books, blogs, and other writings remain alive though I no longer am.

 “I have returned to the eternity from which I—from which we all—emerged at birth, and to which we all return.
-As a writer, I should be able to come up with a few memorable last words of my own, but I can think of none more fitting than those of Peter Pan, with whom I have always identified: “Second star to the right, then straight on till morning."
+As a writer, I should be able to come up with a few memorable last words of my own, but I can think of none more fitting than those of Peter Pan, with whom I have always identified: 'Second star to the right, and straight on till morning.'"